CCS Checker AU

 Employee Contributions (ECM)

-After-tax employee contributions reduce taxable value and may reduce or eliminate RFBA.
+After-tax employee contributions reduce the car fringe benefit taxable value and may reduce or eliminate RFBA.

 Existing Salary Packaging